 Coconut lovers, unite!
 This dessert hummus is a much healthier alternative to a chocolate coconut cream pie.
 Pure coconut flavor shines through in layers with coconut extract, coconut oil, coconut milk and, finally, toasted coconut on top.

 Use unsweetened coconut milk, coconut flakes and cocoa powder to keep the added sugar low.
 The addition of almond butter smooths out the hummus and creates a neutral flavor to balance the chickpeas and the coconut.
-Serve with fresh strawberries or banana slices for a guilt-free dessert.
+Serve with fresh strawberries or banana slices for a nutritious dessert.
 And keep in mind that this is best served at room temperature.

 Recipe & Nutritional Info: Chocolate Coconut Dessert Hummus